markarnoldutah/Benefetch-Research/HIPAA/HIPAA Isolation Invariant.md

-Below is the **authoritative, end-to-end flow** for enforcing a **HIPAA-compliant isolation invariant by practice** in your EC architecture.
+Below is the **authoritative, end-to-end flow** for enforcing a **HIPAA-compliant isolation invariant by practice** in your BF architecture.
 This is written as an **architectural guarantee**, not just “best practices.”

 ---